-The burner is equipped with mounting supports to secure it to the floor.
-These are 1 inch pipe coupling attached to the burner.
-There are two on the housing and for larger burners, one or two in the motor mounting plate.
-To secure the burner to the floor, pipe sections are installed to these couplings and a flange mount is secured to the floor, as shown in Figure C-3.
+The burner is equipped with a mounting support to secure it to the floor (Figure C-3).
+This is a pipe coupling attached to the burner.
+To secure the burner to the floor, pipe sections are installed to these couplings and a flange mount is secured to the floor.